-The Grange is a residential care home set in a semi-rural location that has been chosen carefully for children and young people aged 8 – 17 with social, emotional and challenging behaviours.
-Support is provided in a safe and secure homely environment where every activity and treatment is planned around people’s needs.
+A beautiful home with a clear focus on therapeutic support and providing an environment as close as possible to a family home where young people can enjoy positive experiences.
+The Grange is a residential care home sent in a semi-rural location that has been chosen carefully for children and young people aged 10 – 17 with social, emotional and mental health issues which may impact on their behavior.
+Support is provided by an extensively experienced and diverse staff team and every activity and intervention is planned around the individual needs of the young person.

 Accommodation and location

-The Grange is a beautiful four bedroomed, detached property, set in half an acre of grounds on the outskirts of the village of Annfield Plain, which lies in close proximity to Durham, Gateshead and Newcastle.
+The Grange is a beautiful four bedroomed, detached property, set in half an acre of grounds on the outskirts of the village of Annfield Plain, which lies near Durham, Gateshead and Newcastle.
 The property is ideally located to benefit from some of the most beautiful countryside and coastal landscapes in Britain.

-The whole ambiance of The Grange (décor, furniture and accessories) is designed to encourage warmth and stability, within a carefully planned structure, where clear boundaries will be respectively set to ensure all children and young people have the opportunity to live in a safe environment and to experience and discover a sense of their own growth.
+The whole ambiance of The Grange (décor, furniture and accessories) is designed to encourage warmth and stability, within a carefully planned structure, where clear boundaries will be respectively set to ensure all children and young people can live in a safe environment and to experience and discover a sense of their own growth.

 - Provide opportunities for each young person to learn, grow and make informed choices about their future, whilst offering an environment in which they can take time to repair and move forward from bad experiences in their life.